ramonfontes/mn-wifi-ebook/expert.md

 <img src="figures/info.png" alt="info" width="50"/> Handshake is the process by which a client and a server decide how to proceed with a connection, in which one recognizes the other and institutes that they are ready to initiate communication.
 To ensure the security of this conversation, a key must be installed and used only once.

-Figure below depicts the four-way handshake of the WPA2 protocol that was captured in the previous tutorial, showing the same content as _sniffer-01.cap_.
+Figure below depicts the four-way handshake of the WPA2 protocol that was captured in the previous tutorial, showing the same content as `sniffer-01.cap`.
 It is called four-way handshake because it involves the exchange of four messages between the access point and the client.

 ![The four-way handshake](figures/aircrack.png  "The four-way handshake")

-#### The ``KRACK attack''
+#### The "KRACK attack"

 Requirements: _Ryu_